Overview

 var_labels = c(

-HHC_PCT_HHA_NURSING="% of agencies offering nursing care services",
+HHC_PCT_HHA_NURSING="% agencies offering nursing care services",

-HHC_PCT_HHA_PHYS_THERAPY="% of agencies offering physical therapy services",
+HHC_PCT_HHA_PHYS_THERAPY="% agencies offering physical therapy services",

-HHC_PCT_HHA_OCC_THERAPY="% of agencies offering occupational therapy services",
+HHC_PCT_HHA_OCC_THERAPY="% agencies offering occupational therapy services",

-HHC_PCT_HHA_SPEECH="% of agencies offering speech pathology services",
+HHC_PCT_HHA_SPEECH="% agencies offering speech pathology services",

-HHC_PCT_HHA_MEDICAL="% of agencies offering medical social services",
+HHC_PCT_HHA_MEDICAL="% agencies offering medical social services",

-HHC_PCT_HHA_AIDE="% of agencies offering home health aide services"
+HHC_PCT_HHA_AIDE="% agencies offering home health aide services"

 ))